 - Public Participation is limited to 30 minutes - Each Person is limited to 3 minutes and may return to speak once, for 1 minute, if time permits within the total 30-minute period - Questions or comments are to be directed to the Chair - Comments and questions that relate to personnel, current or potential litigation issues, or planning issues for which a public hearing has already occurred, but no decision has been made by Council, will not be answered. - 4.
 New Business: - a.
-Introduction to Housing Accelerator Fund Action Plan Implementation Framework - Package 2
+Staff introduction to Housing Accelerator Fund Action Plan Implementation Framework - Package 3.
+(10 minutes) - b.
+Introduction to Draft Non-Market Housing Strategy.
+(20 minutes)

-- b.
-Presentation from Consultant at Happy Cities on What We Heard during engagement on Housing Accelerator Fund progress - c.
-Introduction to Draft Non-Market Housing Strategy
+- c.
+Presentation from Consultant at Happy Cities on Package 3 and draft recommendations.
+(1 hour 10 minutes)

-5. Round Table
+- 5. Round Table (10 minutes)

+- 6. Comments from the Chair/additional discussion (10 minutes)

-6. Next Meeting
+- 7. Next Meeting

 - a.
-July 10, 2025 6:30-8:30 PM. - 7.
-Adjournment
+September 11, 2025 6:30-8:30 PM.

+- 8. Adjournment